eugenusb/eugenusb.github.io/_posts/2021-10-10-Problemsetting.md

 # The challenge

 A couple of years ago, I was assigned as Teacher Assistant to the *Advanced Calculus* course for second-year math students.
-There is a wonderful textbook for this course, *Espaços Metricos* by Lages Lima (original in portuguese) which contains a whole lot of interesting exercises.
+There is a wonderful textbook for this course, *Espaços Metricos* by Lages Lima (original in portuguese) which contains an awful lot of interesting exercises.
 When the time to prepare the exams arrived, I was faced with the seemingly impossible task of coming up with exercises that:

-+ Didn't appear in Lima's book, which most students read and know.
++ Didn't appear in Lima's book, which most students read and know,
-+ Didn't appear in a previous exam, since student got access to statements and resolutions of many old exam.
++ Didn't appear in a previous exam, since student got access to statements and resolutions of many old exam,
-+ Were appropriate and meaningful.
++ And were appropriate and meaningful.

 I feel that I kind of succedded, but I'll let you decide!